MattSzm/BigDataAnalytics/README.md

 ## Book recommendations
 Data source: https://www.kaggle.com/ruchi798/bookcrossing-dataset

-Recommendation analysis based on 1.15 million user ratings.
+Recommendation analysis based on 1.15 million book ratings.
 ###
 As an input, you need to enter the id of the book.
 The system returns the books that were rated by other users who also rated book, you are interested in.